-The following tips discuss functions which you may find useful when creating formulas.
+The following tips can be helpful when creating formulas.

 The default data type for all columns in the unified dataset is arrays of strings, even if they contain only one value.
-Therefore, the array functions that are available in Tamr can help you handle transformations correctly.
-The following is a list of useful array functions:
+Therefore, the available array functions can help you handle transformations correctly.
+The following array functions are frequently useful:

 array()converts a string into an array.
 This allows you to keep columns consistently typed.
 See array().

 len()is useful when writing

 caseexpressions and allows you to handle different array lengths.
 See len().